rewardhacker00/prime-rl/README.md

 ## Developer

-*For now, development is only possible on CUDA-enabled devices.
-However, we build production-ready images for both CUDA (NVIDIA) and ROCM (AMD) GPUs that should work out of the box.*
+*For now, development is only possible on CUDA-enabled devices.*

 ### Setup